This information is derived from the State Department's Office of Investment Affairs' Investment Climate Statement.

 The Netherlands is among the largest recipients and sources of foreign direct investment (FDI) in the world and one of the largest historical recipients of direct investment from the United States.
 This can be attributed to the Netherlands’ competitive economy, historically business-friendly tax climate, and many investment treaties containing investor protections.
 The Dutch economy has significant foreign direct investment in a wide range of sectors including logistics, information technology, and manufacturing.
 Dutch tax policy continues to evolve in response to EU attempts to harmonize tax policy across member states.

-When measured by country of foreign parent, the Netherlands is the top destination for U.S. FDI abroad, per 2019, holding over $860 billion out of a total of $6 trillion total outbound U.S. investment – about 15 percent.
-For the Netherlands, inbound FDI from the United States represented 17 percent of total inbound FDI.
-Investment from the Netherlands contributed $487 billion FDI to the United States of the $4.5 trillion total inbound FDI– about 11 percent.
-For the Netherlands, outbound FDI to the United States represented 16 percent of all direct investment abroad.
+According to the U.S. Bureau of Economic Analysis (BEA), when measured by country of foreign parent, the Netherlands is the second largest destination for U.S. FDI abroad in 2020 after the UK, holding $844 billion out of a total of $6.1 trillion total outbound U.S. investment – about 14 percent.
+Investment from the Netherlands contributed $484 billion FDI to the United States, making it the fourth largest investor at the end of 2020 of about $4.6 trillion total inbound FDI to the United States– about 10.5 percent.
+Measured by ultimate beneficial owner (UBO), the Netherlands was the seventh largest investor at $236 billion.
+For the Netherlands, outbound FDI to the United States represented 14 percent of all direct investment abroad.

 To access the ICS, visit the U.S. Department of State Investment Climate Statements website.